For Immediate Release

 Lions Clubs International – Lions Clubs International is the largest service club organization in the world.
-Our 1.35 million members in more than 46,000 clubs are serving communities in 207 countries and geographical areas around the globe.
+Our 1.35 million members in more than 46,000 clubs are serving communities in more than 200 countries and geographical areas around the globe.
 Since 1917, Lions clubs have aided the blind and visually impaired, championed youth initiatives and strengthened local communities through hands-on service and humanitarian projects.
 For more information about Lions Clubs International, visit lionsclubs.org.

 For five days, Lions will conduct association business, share fellowship and enjoy the sights of this international city.
 The Lions Clubs International Convention is one of the largest annual conventions of its kind in the world.